-Art and Craft Courses
+Art and Photography Courses

 Pastel is an exciting medium that is delightful in its physical ease of use and rewarding in its flexibility.
 Charcoal is an equally fascinating medium.
 It encourages you to look at line, tone and texture.
 It’s a free, flexible art form which can be expressive and bold or mysterious and subtle.

 Sketching is that quick impression, using a black pen, done in a moment with a dash of colour.
 We teach you to sketch in whatever time you have.
 This is why we call it Travel Sketching.
 Five minutes?
 Thirty minutes?
 You can always get an impression.
 After all, it may be the only chance you’ll have.